finos/htc-grid/docs/project/getting_started/happy-path.md

 ## Create the infrastructure for storing the state of the HTC Grid

 The following step creates 3 S3 buckets that will be needed during the installation:
-* 2 buckets will store the state of the different terraform deployments
+* 2 buckets will store the state of the different Terraform deployments
 * 1 bucket will store the HTC artifacts (the lambda to be executed by the agent)

 ```